 Ingredients

-• Optional Additions: Sour cream, guacamole, and fresh cilantro can elevate your nacho experience.
+- Optional Additions: Sour cream, guacamole, and fresh cilantro make it taste even better but they are optional.

 Recipe Section